tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 The cmake options do the following:
  - `CMAKE_EXPORT_COMPILE_COMMANDS=ON`
- produces a `compile_commands.json` file in the build directory.
+ Produces a `compile_commands.json` file in the build directory.
 Most IDEs can be set up to use this file for neat IDE features.
  - `CMAKE_BUILD_TYPE=Debug`
  Builds the project in debug mode.
 This makes it is easier to debug if/when issues occur.
  - `LLVM_DIR=$LLVM_DIR`
  Should point to a directory containing `LLVMConfig.cmake`.
+See the "Install LLVM 10.0.X" section above.
+ - `CMAKE_CXX_COMPILER=$(which clang)`
+ Should point to the `clang` built in the previous step.
 See the "Install LLVM 10.0.X" section above.

 ## Running Tests